phonegap-build/docs-en/3.1.0/introduction/what_is_build.md

 Applications created with PhoneGap can be distributed to various vendor app stores (ex: Apple App Store) and installed on a end-user's device like any other native application.

-Even though PhoneGap provides a intuitive and friendly way to create mobile applications, maintaing mobile development environment is still a hassle.
+Even though PhoneGap provides a intuitive and friendly way to create mobile applications, maintaining mobile development environment is still a hassle.

-Each vendor provides a different toolchain, and each PhoneGap release is compatable with a specific set of tools.
+Each vendor provides a different toolchain, and each PhoneGap release is compatible with a specific set of tools.

-This is where PhoneGap Build comes into help.
+This is where PhoneGap Build comes in to help.

 PhoneGap Build is a cloud service for compiling PhoneGap applications.

-Here are some of the benifits PhoneGap Build provides:
+Here are some of the benefits PhoneGap Build provides:

 ## Managed Compilation and Signing